vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_fullscreen_camera_stream.md

 #### Automation: Hide popup

-Create a second automation to hide the popup when no motion is detected anymore.\
+Create a second automation to hide the popup when no person is detected anymore.\
 In my case I have an automation (in [Node-RED](/node-red/node-red_home-assistant)) that sets the `input_boolean.frontdoor_detection_mode` to `off` after a delay once a person was detected.

 ```yaml